 The Exponent of Earth –

-I consider this poem an unembellished transcript of some of the deepest commentary on human life.
-It encapsulates, after all, in a handful of simple words, the reason I believe that I am here (that, and the glorious march of evolution).
-As cheesy as it sounds, love is what gives my life its meaning, if one were to define such a thing.
+I consider this poem a simple transcript of some of the deepest commentary on human life.
+It encapsulates, after all, in a handful of words, the reason I believe that I am here (that, and the glorious march of evolution).
+As cheesy as it sounds, love is what gives my life its meaning.
 This is not to say that I spend every waking moment sobbing with joy.
-Often–usually–I recognize and appreciate the love in my life more subtly, and this is okay.
+Often–usually–I recognize the love in my life more subtly, and this is okay.
 I am thankful for my awareness.

 The Exponent of Earth is my mantra of love.
-We cannot dream, we cannot achieve, we cannot thrive, we cannot do much of anything without love.
-We can’t do much without quite a few other things, too, of course, but at the root of it all is love.
+We cannot dream, we cannot achieve, we cannot thrive, we cannot do much without love.
+We can’t do much without other things, too, of course, but at the root of it all is love.
 A love of _____________________.
 I will spend my life filling in this blank, over and over again.

 © Sara McEvoy and saramcevoy.com, 2014.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Sara McEvoy and saramcevoy.com with appropriate and specific direction to the original content.